Air Conditioner Repair Checklist

 - The beginning place is examining your air filter.
 Replace it if it’s filthy.

-- Then ensure the registers are clear across your rooms.
+- Make sure the registers are open across your rooms.

 - If you’re still not getting adequate cold air, you should have your ducts inspected by a expert like Gee & Missler Heating & Air Conditioning.
 Your ductwork may need to be fixed or reconnected in limited space spots like your attic, basement or crawl space.